Stake-And-Rope/codewars-clan/README.md

 * `Difficulty` - The exact difficulty of the Kata
 * `Submitter` - Your GitHub nickname

-A perfect example should look like this:
+	💡A perfect example should look like this: